neuralmidifx/neuralmidifx.github.io/docs/Tutorials/Tutorial6-CallResponse.md

 1. The user starts playing a sequence of notes
 2. Once the user stops playing for 2 seconds, we move on to generate a response
 3. To generate the response:
-   1. we will chop up the performance into non-overlapping 2 bar chunks
+   1. we will detect the call section
-   2. Then, we will generate a drum pattern for each 2bar chunk
+   2. Then, we will generate a 4 bar drum pattern based on the call section
    3. Finally, we will concatenate the generated drum patterns to create the response

 4. If the user starts playing again, we will stop playback of generations immediately and wait for the user to stop playing again